 Music Training has been part of the Royal Marines Cadet syllabus since the early 1900s, and indeed we have previously had Royal Marines Cadets based alongside the Royal Marines School of Music.
 Our Band has previously appeared at the Royal Tournament and was on film during The Cockleshell Heroes movie.

-Today, the VCC has the Band of the Royal Marines Volunteer Cadet Corps and consists of two elements forming one band:
+Today, the VCC enjoys the benefit of the Band of the Royal Marines Volunteer Cadet Corps which consists of two elements:

 Our musical cadets have an illustrious past, with our bands having appeared at the Royal Tournament, Jersey’s ‘Battle of the Flowers’ carnival, the Ashbourne Highland Gathering and Portsmouth Navy Days.

-We accept direct entry to the Band for cadets whose musical skills are already well developed, subject to an audition.
-Our Band and Corps of Drums is also available for public displays for which we may ask for a modest donation to cover costs.
+Our Band including its Corps of Drums is also available for public displays for which we may ask for a modest donation to cover costs.
 Appearing in public not only raises the profile of the Volunteer Cadet Corps but also helps develop cadets’ confidence and allows them to show off their well-earned skills.